-California law requires most treads to be at least 1/8th of an inch in depth for front tires, and 1/16th of an inch in depth for rear tires.
+California law imposes a minimum tread depth of at least 1/8th of an inch in depth for front tires, and 1/16th of an inch in depth for rear tires.
 Tires with unlawful worn treads are commonly referred to as “bald tires.”
 A violation of this law is an infraction and is punished with a traffic ticket.

 CVC 27465b states that “no person shall use on a highway a pneumatic tire on a vehicle axle when the tire has less than the following tread depth, except when temporarily installed on a disabled vehicle…”

 The code section then mandates, for most vehicles, a tread depth of: